joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 import "Footer.css";
 ```

-> **Note**: Now there are a lot of files in the `src` folder.
+> **Note**: Now, many files are in the `src` folder.
 To keep projects maintainable and files easily findable, you can add more folders to organize your components.